sheki/talks/gophercon_2015_notes.md

 - next problem we ran into was tracking errors and the components causing them
 - we started adding stack traces to all our errors. and aggregated them in an in house called log view.
 This is great for us to track errors.

+#stackerr code
+We wrap every call site where we return an error with a stackerror Wrap call.
+This attaches the stack at the point to the call site.
 #proxy.
+Our primary Database mongo has a hard limit on the number of database connections it can handle - 20000.
+As we started to add more services and apps we started hitting this limit.
+So we built a proxy for Mongo purely in Go.
+Go's IO shone through when we were building this.
+MongoProxy is called Dvara and is available on our github repo.
+So building in a proxy in Go not that hard.